wowczarek/pbnet/README.md

 - IP, ICMP, UDP and TCP checksums can be (optionally!) offloaded to the host side.
 The algorithm is dead-simple, but it adds even more delay, so this can be taken care of by the host
 - If the PB-2000 is disconnected or otherwise unreachable, such as not running PBNET, the host can send ICMP unreachables on its behalf

+## What did it take to create this?

+Apart from having the hardware and DL-Pascal, not that much, but I developed lots of things in the process to make this work easier.
+I started in 2021 (I think), with hardware only and little debugging capabilities, because Piotr Piątek's PB-2000C emulator had no serial port support.
+Then I had to learn the HD61700 assembly and add DL-Pascal's `inline()` format to Blue's HD61700 assembler, get it to work in Linux and write a barebones preprocessor and minifier so .asm files can be compiled and included where needed from within a `Makefile` and comments are stripped from sources, and to write a simple file transfer script that delays bytes when sending over serial port.
+Copying data over serial is slow, and compilation is slow like a bastard on real hardware, so then then I added serial port support to Piotr's emulator and some remote control capabilities so I could compile easier.
+I am also working on a MD-100 FDD emulator that works as a file server right from a subdirectory in Linux, rather than on a disk image.
+Altogether I have a comfortable development environment now.

 ### Framing over serial (IPBSP)